cpainterwakefield/practical_db_textbook/_sources/03-expressions/expressions.rst

 Some other types, such as dates, are expressed as strings or integers and converted by SQL to the appropriate type when doing comparison, data modification, etc.

-Note that you can ask for literal expressions in the **SELECT** clause - this is sometimes useful.
+You can ask for literal expressions in the **SELECT** clause - this is sometimes useful.
 In this case, the literal is evaluated as itself for each row in the table you are querying.
 For example,

 .. activecode:: ch2_example1_select2
     :language: sql